 The second method involves an application for provisional registration only.
 The provisional registration issued with this application remains current for 60 days.
 The child is not issued with a registration for home education.
 This application is made under section 207 of the Act.
 The first method generally streamlines the registration process and means that the parent does not have to make two applications.
 Please contact the HEU if you require further information.

 Upon receipt of the completed Application for Registration for Home Education form, a provisional registration is issued under section 212 of the Act.
 This is an interim measure to give your child a legal status while the application is being processed.
 It expires as soon as registration is issued.

 A written notice of the provisional registration is posted to the applicant.
 Provisional registration is usually issued within a week of receipt by the HEU.
-For registration to be issued all procedural requirements must be satisfied: the Statutory Declaration signed, photocopy of the child's full birth certificate (certified as a true copy of the original) and a program provided by the parent.

 It is recommended that a child remain enrolled at school until the day you can provide the HEU with all necessary documents described in the application form.
 Please ensure that you have obtained the required signatures and certifications.
 When you are satisfied that your documentation is in order, post the application to the HEU.
 Only at this time should you end your child's school enrolment.
 A child cannot be simultaneously enrolled at a school and provisionally registered or registered for home education.